boospot/jupiterx-classic/readme.md

 If this plugin saved you some hours of Copy-Paste, consider buying me a coffee. [buymeacoff.ee/raoabid](https://buymeacoff.ee/raoabid)

+If you need more from this plugin,
+**[Please fill-in this form](https://docs.google.com/forms/d/e/1FAIpQLSdRb5-hNLWRHHgJLba_wwpkaw2PYUBiALxBVwu_stajUuR44Q/viewform)** to request features for this plugin.

 ---
 ## Frequently Asked Questions